calebmsword/parsec/README.md

  - `ParallelSpec`: The type of the spec object which can be passed to `parsec.parallel`.
  - `RaceSpace`: The type of the spec object which can be passed to `parsec.race`.
  - `FallbackSpec`: The type of the spec object which can be passed to `parsec.fallback`.

+## Contributing

+### Cloning the repository
+First instal [git](https://git-scm.com/downloads).
+Once you have git, execute `git clone https://github.com/calebmsword/clone-deep.git` and a directory *clone-deep/* will be made containing the source code.
+Then execute `npm install`.

+### TypeScript & JSDoc
+This repository uses type annotations in JSDoc to add type-checking to JavaScript.
+While this requires the `typescript` package, there is no compilation step.
+The codebase is entirely JavaScript, but VSCode will still highlight errors like it would for TypeScript files.
+If you are using an IDE which cannot conveniently highlight TypeScript errors, then you can use the TypeScript compiler to check typing (`npm i -g typescript`, then execute `npx tsc` in the repository).

+### Testing
+Execute `npm test` to run all tests.
+If you are using Node v20.1.0 or higher, execute `npm test-coverage` to see coverage results.

+### Contribution Guidelines
+ - If you notice a bug or have a feature request, please raise an issue.
+Follow the default template provided for bug reports or feature requests, respectively.
+ - If you would like to implement a bug fix or feature request from an issue please:
+   - Create a branch from the dev branch with a descriptive name relevant to the issue title
+   - Implement the feature/bug fix
+   - Add JSDoc annotations.
+Avoid reckless usage of the `any` type.
+New types can be introduced to `private-types.d.ts`, unless you would like that type to be exposed to the user in which it should be included in `public-types.d.ts`.
+   - Create tests for all of the new code.
+Reach 100% line and function coverage and do your best to reach 100% branch coverage.
+   - Once you are finished with the implementation and tests, create a pull request to the dev branch.
+All PRs to the `dev` or `main` branches require approval from the [repository owner](https://github.com/calebmsword) to be merged.

 ### More acknowledgements
  - Thanks to Douglas Crockford for freely sharing the Parseq source code.